Cray-HPE/docs-csm/operations/iuf/IUF.md

 options:
   -h, --help            show this help message and exit --time TIME           A time value used when creating or modifying an activity entry.
-Must be specified and match an
+Must match an
                         existing time value to modify that entry.
 Defaults to now.
   --create              Create a new activity entry.
   --comment COMMENT     A comment to be associated with an activity entry.